epics-extensions/EPNix/docs/glossary.md

     It allows you to roll back to previous versions, and ensures that no package is in an inconsistent state during an upgrade.

+  For more information about the pros and cons of using Nix, see the {doc}`advantages-disadvantages` page.
   Nix is is also the name of the programming language used by the package manager.

   :::{seealso}